The little-known rule that lets U.S. citizens stay six months in France without a visa

 A hidden rule that works

-Although the agreement is rarely referenced in internal guidance and remains unfamiliar to many préfectures, consulates, and embassies, French border police have been known to apply it in practice.
+Although the agreement is rarely referenced in internal guidance and remains unfamiliar to many authorities, French border police have been known to apply it in practice.

 At Esquisite, we have accompanied a number of U.S. nationals who lawfully extended their stay in France under the combined Schengen and 1949 bilateral agreement framework, with their status recognized by the police aux frontières at exit checks.